 It’s no accident that Dallas is known as Big D. As the ninth-largest city in the country, Dallas is all about BIG fun, BIG events, and BIG attractions.
-Home to exclusive shopping, world-renowned museums, five-star dining, lush green spaces, and a vibrant nightlife, in Dallas, a visitor can do it all.
+Home to exclusive shopping, world-renowned museums, five-star dining, lush green spaces, and vibrant nightlife, in Dallas, a visitor can do it all.
 And, in no small way.
 Check out our list of must-sees, in no order of importance.

 Dallas-Fort Worth Outdoors Guide

 Dallas is the ultimate playground.
 Klyde Warren Park is a new, modern 5.2-acre green space above Woodall Rodgers Freeways that connects Uptown neighborhood to downtown.
 The innovative park features a concert stage, children’s playground, dog park, food trucks, free Wi-Fi, and free exercise classes.
 Two other outdoor venues are the $17.4 million Main Street Garden Park, a 1.75-acre public park located in downtown Dallas, and the 120-acre Trinity River Audubon Center, a beautiful renovation project.